Paired watershed retrofit & restoration study

 Scope of work

 This effectiveness study will span 10 years (2015-2025), currently monitoring is funded through March 2023.
 Due to the extended timeline on this project, only the most important tasks and deliverables are summarized.
 The study’s sampling quality assurance project plan provides information on the sites and study design.
+The sub-project effectiveness studies for Pond Retrofit and Street Sweeping are described under addendums or separate monitoring plans than the original QAPP.

 Planning and preparation deliverables: